depromeet/ranking-pung-api/README.md

-# Ranking Pung Api Moudle
+# Ranking Pung Api module
 This project is api module for ranking-pung service.

 - Realtime Rank